All Episodes

 We're not shutting that place down.

-Nah, Alcatraz, it's uh it's a nostalgic thing.
+Nah, Alcatraz, it's a nostalgic thing.

 It's not a facility suitable.

-I mean, yeah, pimp stream media, that's a new pimp stream media.
+That's a new pimp stream media.

 I mean, do I know these people?

-in 24 hours they bear me out.
+In 24 hours, they bear me out.

 Romney, name recognition, polling data.

-But the pimp stream, and I mean that they want somebody.
+But the pimp stream, and I mean that, they want somebody.

-They don't really want somebody in there that can challenge Obama.
+You don't mean to tell that Halperin and Hunt, they don't really want somebody in there that can challenge Obama.

 Al Hunt was asked by Charlie Rose.

-Now, look, tell me the significance of Mitch Daniels deciding not to run, and then tell me why.
+Now, look, tell me the significance of Mitch Daniels deciding not to run and then tell me why.

 I'm a big Mitch Daniels fan.